foundersandcoders/begin_react_workshop/README.md

 onClick={this.clickHandler.bind(null, "first argument")}
 ```

-n.b.
-Event handlers are camelCase in JSX.
+Note: Event handlers are camelCase in JSX.
+In fact, so are attributes normally written in hyphen-case (e.g. `tab-index`)
 #### So what about state?
+__State__ is the other key way to customise your components.
+However, where props are __external__, state is __internal__.
+So while props are defined when components are created in a `render()` method, state is only visible from the _inside_ of component definitions.

 In React there is no __shared__ mutable state, but there is mutable state.
 State is completely internal to a component - components can't change other components' state, components can only change their own state.
+State is therefore private.

 Upon changing state, a re-render is triggered.
 We can change state through passing in the new values we want to __merge__ with current state to `this.setState()`.
 This is generally the only way you'll want to change state.